MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lu-file-format.md

 @ phraselist yourPhraseList disabled

-> phrase list as feature to intent, will not be used
+> phrase list as feature to intent, won't be used

 @ intent yourIntent usesFeature yourPhraseList
 ```